regiregi22/RaspiNail/raspibolt_60_bonus.md

 ---

-In this section, you can find various optional topics that make your RaspiBolt running even smoother.
+In this section, you can find various optional topics that make your RaspiNail running even smoother.
 I split this up in various subsections, as the individual tasks can be quite long.

 ## [System overview](raspibolt_61_system-overview.md)

 *Difficulty: easy*

-Your RaspiBolt will greet you with a quick system summary on login:
+Your RaspiNail will greet you with a quick system summary on login:

 [![MotD system overview](images/60_status_overview.png)](raspibolt_61_system-overview.md)